couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

   -b bucket_name
 ```

-This final example shows you how you can specify keys that are backed up using
+This example shows you how you can specify keys that are backed up using the `-
-the `- k` option.
+k` option.
 For example, to backup all keys from a bucket with the prefix
 'object':